codegangsta/codegangsta.github.io/source/_posts/2013-04-03-a-warm-welcome-from-the-code-gangsta.markdown

 For those of you who do not know me, my name is Jeremy Saenz.
 I have been building software since graduating high school.
 Discovering that I did not want to attend college, I naturally picked up software engineering as a passionate craft that I care deeply about.

-Back in 2008 I was just starting so wade (drown perhaps is the better word) through the vast sea of knowledge that is the software engineering industry.
+Back in 2008 I was just starting to wade (drown perhaps is the better word) through the vast sea of knowledge that is the software engineering industry.
 I began my journey by programming Adobe Flex apps with Actionscript 3.
 To ease the pain of entering an industry completely void of prior relationships and contacts, I decided to create a gangsta-rap video that was related to tech (Flex specifically).

 Thus, the Flex Gangsta was born!